tibs/markup-history/notes-per-slide-long.rst

 The first wiki, invented by Ward Cunningham

 Like most wiki formats, specified by example, with no real rigour.
+However, I suspect this may have been done deliberately in this case, to encourage learning by exploration.

 I think that newlines within a paragraph are ignored, but it's hard  to tell.